 There is a public launch about half a kilometre away from the cottage and if you bring your own motor boat you can travel long distance both up and down the lake.
 You can also make long voyages by our two kayaks or two canoes.
 Our son has been to the far side of the lake to Portland, but some caution is required as the weather on the main lake can occasionally get extremely rough (six foot waves with whitecaps).
 It is almost always relatively calm within the bay which can only occasionally lead to problems in getting the sailboat out!

-We use the cottage extensively ourselves and so prefer to make arrangements for renters when we ourselves will not be using it.
-This is particularly true for individuals or families who would like to rent it in the middle of the week, as this is often convenient to us.
-So it’s available on a somewhat erratic basis as opposed to other cottages that are rented out to different people for all of the year
+We use the cottage extensively ourselves in teh early and late part of the year, and rent it out when we ourselves will not be using it.
+In July and August we prefer to rent it by the week, Saturday to Saturday.
+Mid-week rentals are sometimes available.
+It’s available on a somewhat erratic basis as opposed to other cottages that are rented out to different people for all of the year.

 We also require a damage deposit of $200 that will be returned after the cottage is returned to us in good order.